There are two remarkable features of this new economy that are radically different from economies like the U.S. economy today:

 - The wealthy gain the ability to have a much larger voice with the government than anyone else through large campaign contributions and lobbyists.

-The way to solve these problems is to eliminate the wealthy and give everyone the same access to the productivity of the society.
+The way to solve these problems is to eliminate the private concentration of wealth and give everyone the same access to the productivity of the society.
 The new economy proposed in this book accomplishes this.
 When people contribute their human time to the society through the task allocation system, they directly receive the fruits of their contributions.
 Everyone is able to access the bounty.

 The Forcing Function of Starvation